ktmeaton/plague-phylogeography/docs/notes/Notes_Development.md

 1. Confirm pruning consistency between tree, dataframe, and alignment (n=247).
 1. Plot tree comparison.
 1. Checkpoint before clock modelling in BEAST.

+## TO DO

+1. Think about snippy_dir in rule ```eager```...
+1. Use pickle to save objects of Jupyter notebooks?
+1. Timetree alters the topology, perhaps run that first?